Assistant Professor,Director of The Ubuntu Center on Racism, Global Movements, and Population Health Equity

 BS, Biology, Bennett College; MPH, Health Behavior and Health Education, UNC-Chapel Hill; ScD, Social Epidemiology, Harvard T.H.
 Chan School of Public Health

 Dr. Barber received a Doctor of Science (ScD) degree in Social Epidemiology from the Harvard T.H.
 Chan School of Public Health and a Master of Public Health (MPH) in Health Behavior and Health Education from the University of North Carolina, Chapel Hill Gillings School of Global Public Health.
-Dr. Barber is committed to using her scholarship to make the invisible, visible; mobilize data for action; and contribute to the transnational dialogue around racism and health inequities.

 - Racial/Ethnic Health Inequalities in Cardiovascular Disease